 For more nonprofit news, tips, and how-tos, check out the rest of our blog.

-If your nonprofit is looking for help with online fundraising through simple-to-use and quick-to-set-up tools, Donorbox can be your best and an affordable choice.
+If your nonprofit is looking for help with online fundraising through simple-to-use and quick-to-set-up tools, Donorbox can help.
 Our features include a plethora of options such as Crowdfunding, Peer-to-Peer fundraising, Events, Memberships, Recurring Donation Forms, Customizable Donation Pages, Text-to-Give, and more.

 If you have already started with online fundraising but looking to scale your efforts and potential, Donorbox Premium is here to help – get expert coaching, high-performance tools, and priority support.